An army of poll watchers — many driven by GOP’s ‘election integrity’ push — turns out across Virginia

 Poll watchers, or election observers, are distinct from election officers in that they are not allowed to assist voters in the polling place.
 As their names suggest, they only watch, while reporting any issues to election officers who can resolve them, or to party officials.
 Poll watchers are authorized by political parties or candidates, and up to three from each party can be in the room to watch the election unfold.

-Numerous GOP officials described the poll watcher trainings as a branch extending from election integrity efforts — something Republican candidate Glenn Youngkin has seized on as a core tenet of his campaign, calling for an audit of Virginia voting machines and repeatedly encouraging poll watchers to volunteer.
+Numerous GOP officials described the poll watcher trainings as a branch extending from election integrity efforts — something Republican candidate Glenn Youngkin has seized on as a core tenet of his gubernatorial campaign, calling for an audit of Virginia voting machines and repeatedly encouraging poll watchers to volunteer.
 His campaign, which did not respond to multiple requests for comment, invites people to join an “election integrity task force,” while hosting poll watcher trainings across the state.

 On the national level, the Republican National Committee, which developed an election integrity unit during the 2020 race, has since expanded the program in 12 battleground states.
 This year, according to a spokeswoman, it’s trained 3,500 prospective poll watchers in Virginia — where the country’s only competitive gubernatorial election is taking place next week.